thwill1000/mmbasic-sptools/README.md

 Print "Goodbye, world!"
 ```

-### 3.5 Known Issues
+### 3.5 Known issues

 1. Does not recognise `REM` statements as being comments.
 2. Automatic indenting does not handle multiple statement lines correctly.
     * to be honest the auto-indent code is a "hive of scum and villainy" that I need to put under unit-test and rewrite.
- 3. Innumerable other bugs that I am not aware of.

 ## 4. Unit-test framework 'sptest'

 ## 5. FAQ